 Canada to offer tax credits and incentives to media

-OTTAWA, Ontario (AP) — Canada's federal government is stepping in to help the struggling Canadian media industry with new tax credits and incentives.
+OTTAWA, Ontario (AP) — Canada's federal government said Wednesday it is stepping in to help the struggling Canadian media industry with new tax credits and incentives.

 Most of the expense will be for a new tax credit for media organizations to support the labor costs of producing original news content.
 A temporary tax credit will also be created for subscribers to digital news media sites.